burcukolcak/burcukolcak.github.io/_pages/research.md

 author_profile: false
 ---

+My research spans democratization and authoritarianism, subnational politics, federalism, public opinion, political communication, and quantitative methods.

+### Research Projects

+<u> Dissertation Project: Subnational Dynamics of Democracy in Autocracies.</u>  My dissertation develops new theories, experimental designs, and collects original cross-national time series observational data for exploring the subnational dynamics of democracy in hybrid authoritarian regimes.
+It demonstrates how the study of interactions between national and subnational governments and actors in competitive authoritarian settings complicates and challenges  national-level theories of authoritarian politics and democratization, and can provide new insights into the layered dynamics of political conflict and power struggles in authoritarian regimes.

+<u> Local Context and its Effects on National Politics in Democracies. </u>  In my published work and working papers, I also study the subnational dynamics of politics in democracies.
+In particular, my work seeks to explore how local context shapes functioning of democracy, democratic representation, and public opinion in democracies – both in the United States and comparatively.

-My research spans democratization and authoritarianism, subnational politics, federalism, public opinion, and political communication.
-I am particularly interested in the application of experimental methods, quantitative text analysis, geospatial analysis, and machine learning in my own research and in social science more broadly.
+<u> Quantitative and Computational Methods. </u> In my other work, I am interested in the application of quantitative text analysis, geospatial analysis, and machine learning in political science, and social science more broadly.
+In my working projects, I seek to demonstrate the role of elite discourse in shaping politics and public opinion, and how social media shapes and complicates the power struggles between dominant groups and marginalized communities.

 ### Publications